-Traditional dentist marketing vs. digital marketing for dentists
+Traditional dentist marketing vs. dental digital marketing

 - Traditional dentist marketing requires no technical knowledge and requires no software licenses or fees.